 Download the Seventh Circuit Collaborative Initiative Goals

-After a one-day trial and only 20 minutes of deliberation this afternoon, a Volusia County jury found defendant Erester Ashf
+After a one-day trial and only half an hour of deliberations, a St. Johns County jury found defendant William Gibson guilty